CH-Earth/gistool/README.md

   extract-gis [options...]

 Script options:
-  -d, --dataset				Geospatial dataset of interest
-  -i, --dataset-dir=DIR			The source path of the dataset file(s) -r, --crs=INT				The EPSG code of interest; optional [defaults to 4326]
+  -d, --dataset                    Geospatial dataset of interest -i, --dataset-dir=DIR            The source path of the dataset file(s) -r, --crs=INT                    The EPSG code of interest; optional
+                                   [defaults to 4326]
   -v, --variable=var1[,var2[...]]
-If applicable, variables to process -o, --output-dir=DIR			Writes processed files to DIR -s, --start-date=DATE			If applicable, start date of the geospatial data; optional
+If applicable, variables to process -o, --output-dir=DIR             Writes processed files to DIR -s, --start-date=DATE            If applicable, start date of the geospatial
+                                   data; optional
-  -e, --end-date=DATE			If applicable, end date of the geospatial data; optional
+  -e, --end-date=DATE              If applicable, end date of the geospatial
+                                   data; optional
-  -l, --lat-lims=REAL,REAL		Latitude's upper and lower bounds; optional -n, --lon-lims=REAL,REAL		Longitude's upper and lower bounds; optional -f, --shape-file=PATH			Path to the ESRI '.shp' file; optional -F, --fid=STR				Column name representing elements of the ESRI Shapefile to report statistics; optional
+  -l, --lat-lims=REAL,REAL         Latitude's upper and lower bounds; optional -n, --lon-lims=REAL,REAL         Longitude's upper and lower bounds; optional -f, --shape-file=PATH            Path to the ESRI '.shp' file; optional -F, --fid=STR                    Column name representing elements of the
-					defaults to the first column
-  -j, --submit-job			Submit the data extraction process as a job
-					on the SLURM system; optional
+                                   Polygons to report statistics; optional
-  -t, --print-geotiff=BOOL		Extract the subsetted GeoTIFF file; optional [defaults to 'true']
+                                   [defaults to the first column] -j, --submit-job                 Submit the data extraction process as a job to HPC's scheduler; optional -t, --print-geotiff=BOOL         Extract the subsetted GeoTIFF file; optional [defaults to 'true'] -a, --stat=stat1[,stat2[...]]
-  -a, --stat=stat1[,stat2[...]]
 If applicable, extract the statistics of interest, currently available options are:
                                    'min';'max';'mean';'majority';'minority';
                                    'median';'quantile';'variety';'variance';
                                    'stdev';'coefficient_of_variation';'frac';
-					'coords'; 'count'; 'sum'; optional
-  -U, --include-na			Include NA values in generated statistics;
+                                   'coords'; 'count'; 'sum'; optional -U, --include-na                 Include NA values in generated statistics, optional -q, --quantile=q1[,q2[...]]
-  					optional
-  -q, --quantile=q1[,q2[...]]
 Quantiles of interest to be produced if 'quantile' is included in the '--stat' argument.
-The values
-					must be comma delimited float numbers between
-					0 and 1; optional [defaults to every 5th quantile]
-  -p, --prefix=STR			Prefix  prepended to the output files -b, --parsable			Parsable SLURM message mainly used for chained job submissions
-  -c, --cache=DIR			Path of the cache directory; optional -E, --email=STR			E-mail when job starts, ends, and fails; optional
+The values must be comma delimited float numbers between 0 and 1; optional [defaults to every 5th quantile] -p, --prefix=STR                 Prefix  prepended to the output files -b, --parsable                   Parsable SLURM message mainly used for chained job submissions -c, --cache=DIR                  Path of the cache directory; optional -E, --email=STR                  E-mail when job starts, ends, and fails; optional -C, --cluster=JSON                JSON file detailing cluster-specific details -V, --version                    Show version
-  -u, --account				Digital Research Alliance of Canada's sponsor's account name; optional, defaults to 'rpp-kshook' -L, --lib-path			Path to the shared libraries needed; optional, see the source code for the default path
-  -V, --version				Show version
   -h, --help                       Show this screen and exit

 For bug reports, questions, and discussions open an issue at https://github.com/CH-Earth/gistool/issues